-- 10. The wall sections are continued sequentially, in accordance with the CONFORM layout drawings, by repeating Items 6 to 10, including the wall sections for doors, windows and openings. - 11.
-Temporary bracing and steel reinforcing bars are installed as the wall erection proceeds. - 12.
-The wall erection is continually monitored to ensure the proper wall section sequence, component sequence and alignment of coring. - 13.
-Measurements are taken along the length of the wall to ensure that the dimensions are maintained in accordance with the CONFORM drawings and that the wall sections are plumb in both directions.
-The wall sections are pulled or pushed together as the erection proceeds to ensure the specified dimensions and plumb are achieved. - 14.
-Individual components are often used adjacent to corners, wall intersections, doors, windows and openings in order to achieve the specified dimensions.
+16. Temporary bracing and steel reinforcing bars are installed as the wall erection proceeds.

+17. The wall erection is continually monitored to ensure the proper wall section sequence, component sequence and alignment of coring.

+18. Measurements are taken along the length of the wall to ensure that the dimensions are maintained in accordance with the CONFORM drawings and that the wall sections are plumb in both directions.
+The wall sections are pulled or pushed together as the erection proceeds to ensure the specified dimensions and plumb are achieved.

+19. Individual components are often used adjacent to corners, wall intersections, doors, windows and openings in order to achieve the specified dimensions.
 The spare components are substituted for some or all of the individual components where necessary to ensure that the specified dimensions are met.
 If required, some components are removed from the side of a pre-assembled wall section and spare components installed to suit the specified dimensions.

-9.4 DOORS, WINDOWS, OPENINGS
+9.4 Doors, Windows, Openings

-- 1. Typically, the components for sills and headers at doors, windows and other openings are pre-assembled to suit the opening width. - 2.
-The sill sections are erected consecutively with the full height wall sections.
-The header sections are erected after the full height wall sections are placed at each side of the opening. - 3.
-Depending on the header height and length, the header sections are lifted using various methods.
+1. Typically, the components for sills and headers at doors, windows and other openings are pre-assembled to suit the opening width.

+2. The sill sections are erected consecutively with the full height wall sections.
+The header sections are erected after the full height wall sections are placed at each side of the opening.

+3. Depending on the header height and length, the header sections are lifted using various methods.
 With the hoisting bar offset to one side, the wall section is placed on shoring, held by hand or held with a forklift while the hoisting bar is removed.
-Alternately, reinforcing steel bars less than the width of the wall section can be used as a hoisting bar and left in the wall. - 4.
-Prior to removing the hoisting bar, a header section is supported on temporary formwork for the opening and is braced. - 5.
-Openings may be required to be "site cut" to suit your requirements refer to section 7.6 for additional info.
+Alternately, reinforcing steel bars less than the width of the wall section can be used as a hoisting bar and left in the wall.

+4. Prior to removing the hoisting bar, a header section is supported on temporary formwork for the opening and is braced.